otis704/junkai_luo.github.io/_pages/about.md

   - /about.html
 ---

-I'm Junkai LUo.
+I'm Junkai Luo.
 I'm currently a third-year student from Sichuan University, majoring in cyber security.
 I'm thrilled about deep learning especially NLP.
 You can contact me at [Email](mailto:luojunkai@stu.scu.edu.cn)